-Manuscripts should be prepared strictly in accordance with APA publication guidelines as described in the Publication Manual of the American Psychological Association (6th ed.).
+Manuscripts should be prepared strictly in accordance with APA publication guidelines as described in the Publication Manual of the American Psychological Association.
+We currently accept manuscripts prepared in accordance with both the 6th and 7th edition of the APA Publication Manual.
 The title page should be anonymous and include two to five key words, to identify the contents of the article.
 The page should also provide separate word counts for the abstract, the main text, notes, references and tables.
 Authors should also indicate how many tables and figures are included.
 The abstract should be no more than 150 words and should summarize succinctly the key points.

 Submissions to Group Processes and Intergroup Relations are double blind reviewed (reviewers' and authors’ names are withheld).
 The Editors check submissions for suitability, and assign suitable submissions to the appropriate Associate Editor who seeks reviews from two or three expert peer reviewers.
 Authors may suggest up to six individuals who they believe may be suitable reviewers, but Associate Editors are under no obligation to invite any of these individuals.
 The journal aims to receive comments within 4 weeks of each reviewer's agreement to review, and to make editorial decisions within two weeks of having received sufficient reviews.

 As part of the submission process you will be asked to provide the names of [X no.] peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission